540466683/Edge-AI-Platform-Tutorials/README.md

 ### Current status

-1. Tested with Vitis-AI 1.0
+1. Tested with Vitis AI 1.0
 2. Tested in hardware on ZCU102

 Any questions, comments or errors found - please email me directly:  mark.harvey@xilinx.com